aliekens/can2RNET/README.md

 ```

 Or run `python3 JoyLocal.py` to control a R-Net based PWC using any usb gamepad connected to the pi3.
+Or run `python3 KeyboardLocal.py` to control a R-Net based PWC using WASD controls (space to stop, X to exit).

 Python 3 is required.